datacentricdesign/lab/collections/_tools/dpi.md

 Designing your connected product, you might want to rely on a WiFi network that you fully control.
 DPi comes with all the necessary libraries to quickly start your on WiFi network, directly on the Raspberry Pi.
 In this setting you will need an ethernet connection to access the Internet.

+## Customizations
+* Reconfiguration of network driver launch, and automatic configuration of supplicant file to work with eduroam with supplied credentials
+* Raspbian setup:
+  * SPI & I2C enabled by default
+  * SSH access on, autologin disabled
+  * Lite version of raspbian with a few extra installs (stopped stage 5 of raspbian)
+* Installed all DCD python dependencies
+* Several ancillary/stale items are removed, including python2
+* Custom service scripts preinstalled in, with embedded thing keys in each folder.
+  * `/etc/systemd/system/service_scripts/`
+  * `/etc/systemd/system/service_scripts/python/`